-ettuce is the spring garden's great treasure.
+treasure.
 It flourishes in cool weather, especially when temperatures are between 45°F and 75°F. A site with rich, loose soil and a minimum of 4 hours of direct sun is needed.
 Eight to 12 inch spacing is usually adequate.
 Grow greens fast and lush with plenty of manure and side-dressings of liquid fertilizer.
 Don't stint on the water when it is dry.
 Pick leaves when you want them; there is no need to wait for heads to form, in fact the leaves are tastiest when they are small.

-Wwe rarely have the time to plant lettuce in the ground so we maintain several plants in their small pots and cut half of them every 4 to 7 days for exquisitely sweet and tender salads.
+We rarely have the time to plant lettuce in the ground so we maintain several plants in their small pots and cut half of them every 4 to 7 days for exquisitely sweet and tender salads.
 Plants are harvested when they are about 4 to 6 inches tall by cutting the entire plant to about one inch above the soil level.
-We usually get 4 or 5 harvests from each plant this way.
+Expect 4 or 5 harvests from each plant this way.

 Extend the lettuce season by using some shade-cloth over your plants.
 The number of days following each variety indicates the approximate length of time from transplant to full maturity during mild weather.
-Available through April.
+Available through mid-April.